luontola/retrolambda/README.md

 run Java 8 code with lambda expressions and method references on Java 7 or lower.
 It does this by transforming your Java 8 compiled bytecode so that it can run on a Java 7 runtime.
-After the transformation they are just a bunch of normal .class files, without adding any runtime dependencies.
+After the transformation they are just a bunch of normal .class files, without any additional runtime dependencies.
 [Read more details](#backported-language-features).

 Adventurous developers may use Retrolambda to backport lambda expressions